PhpUnitsOfMeasure/php-units-of-measure/README.md

     // abbreviation
     'cb',

-    // The second parameter is a closure that converts from the native unit
+    // The second parameter is a function that converts from the native unit
     // to this unit
     function ($valueInNativeUnit) {
         return $valueInNativeUnit / 0.4572;
     },

-    // The third parameter is a closure that converts from this unit to the
+    // The third parameter is a function that converts from this unit to the
     // native unit
     function ($valueInThisUnit) {
         return $valueInThisUnit * 0.4572;